huggingface/blog/tapex.md

 ### Take Away

 What can we learn from the success of TAPEX?
-I suggest that, especially if you want to perform efficient continual pre-training, you may try these options: (1) synthesize an accurate and small corpus, instead of mining a large but noisy corpus from Internet; (2) simulate domain-adaptive skills via programs, instead of general-purpose language modeling via natural language sentences.
+I suggest that, especially if you want to perform efficient continual pre-training, you may try these options: (1) synthesize an accurate and small corpus, instead of mining a large but noisy corpus from the Internet; (2) simulate domain-adaptive skills via programs, instead of general-purpose language modeling via natural language sentences.